Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon/README.md

 }
 ```

-In iOS 13 and later, for a scene-based application.
+In iOS 13 and later, for a scene-based application, use the `UISceneDelegate`'s `scene(_:openURLContexts:)` method as follows:

 ```swift
 func scene(_ scene: UIScene, openURLContexts URLContexts: Set<UIOpenURLContext>) {